semateos/meteor-redux/README.md

 # How to Contribute with Ideas
 Follow these steps:
 - Open an issue with what you think will be good to have
-- Mention any maintainer, @filipenevola, for instance
+- Mention a maintainer
 - Discuss with the maintainer on the solution until you reach consensus
 - Let clear on the issue what is the result expected to consider this issue done

 # How to Contribute with Code
 Follow these steps:
 - Open an issue with what you want to do and how you would do
-- Mention any maintainer, @filipenevola, for instance
+- Mention any maintainer
 - Agree with the maintainer on the solution
 - Fork the repo
 - Let crystal clear that you will start to work on that